 When you are finished with a grind because you choose to finish or because the job is finished:

 - State their finish standing for their desired corp in channel (eg. “Ending 5.6789 Caldari Navy”).
-If you do not know their finish standing because it is too soon to refresh their skillboard, indicate “?” instead and we’ll figure it out later (the next person’s start standing will be your finish standing)
+If you do not know their finish standing because it is too soon to refresh their skillboard, indicate “?” instead and we’ll figure it out later (the next person’s start standing will be your finish standing).
+Also post “@Grinders Client Available” in client channel to notify other grinders that the client is available for grinding now that you have finished.

 - File a pay request using the indicated format in #grinder-pay-requests